litvinova08/google-books-search-React-/README.md

 2. Display book title, authors, and published date
 3. Present the fetched data in a table, including book title, authors, and published date.
 4. Enable users to view more details of a selected book, such as title, subtitle, authors, image, and description.
+5. Enable users to sort books by title, author, publish date.

 ## App development steps
 1. Created a React App with Vite